pyodide/pyodide-blog/content/posts/fpcast.md

 ### 4. Trampolines

-When calling from Js ==> Wasm, the calls behave like Javascript function calls: if we give the wrong number of arguments, it's silently fixed for us.
-The bad function calls only occur at a small number of call sites, so if we patch in a trampoline to each of these call sites that calls a Javascript function that calls back into wasm, we can fix the problems.
+When calling from Js ==> WebAssembly, the calls behave like Javascript function calls: if we give the wrong number of arguments, it's silently fixed for us.
+The bad function calls only occur at a small number of call sites, so if we patch in a trampoline to each of these call sites that calls a Javascript function that calls back into WebAssembly, we can fix the problems.
 This is the solution we are currently using.

 Explicitly, we make a trampoline: